Manu-Abuya/myproject/README.md

 Code snippet
 pip install -r requirements.txt
-Use code with caution.
-Learn more
 Once the Python packages have been installed, you can start the development server:

 Code snippet
 python manage.py runserver
-Use code with caution.
-Learn more
 The development server will be started on port 8000.
 You can access the project at http://localhost:8000.

 Features